 Here’s the bottom line: If you’re interested in selling your structured settlement to buy a car, your individual situation will dictate whether you can legally do so.
 The best next step is to consult with an expert to get advice.

-We welcome you to contact CrowFly if you’re thinking about selling your structure.
+We welcome you to contact CrowFly if you’re thinking about selling your structured settlement.
 Our team is all about educating those we speak with; there’s no obligation to choose our services if you contact us.
 A trained professional can talk about your situation and goals, explain the laws that apply to you, and help you decide on the best next step.
 Visit crowfly.com or call (888) 560-6629 for more information.